Degrees of Freedom Analysis of Mechanisms using the New Zebra Crossing Method: Examples

 \paragraph{Four-Bar Mechanism in Series}

 The four-bar mechanism in series is shown in Figure \ref{fig_5} (a).
 The Zebra crossing diagram for this mechanism is shown in Figure \ref{fig_5} (b).
-The steps followed are similar to that of a four bar mechanism but the link $l_3$ is ternary in nature.
+The steps followed are similar to that of a four bar mechanism but the link $l_3$ is ternary in nature and hence \textit{Rule 6} has to be applied.

 There are $7$ black patches and $6$ white patches in the zebra crossing diagram.
-The number of loops in the mechanism are found out using the Equation \ref{equ_loop}.
-The number of loops are,
+The number of loops (L) in the mechanism are calculated using the Equation \ref{equ_loop}.

 The number of white patches between the black patches $N_w$ are $5$.
 The number of loops $L$ are $2$.
 The number of joints attached to the ground link $J_f$ are $3$.
 The degrees of freedom is calculated using the Equation \ref{equ_loopwhite},